Sebaceous cyst: Introduction

 Sebaceous cyst: Symptoms

 Symptoms of a sebaceous cyst include the development of a painless round bump in the skin.
 Sebaceous cysts vary in size and are generally pale colored and are movable under the skin.
 Sebaceous cysts can appear anywhere on the body except on the palms of the hands and the soles of the feet.
-They tend to arise in places that are hairy, such as the scalp ...more symptoms »
+They tend to arise in places that are hairy, such as the scalp and a man ...more symptoms »

 Sebaceous cyst: Treatments